Pilot projects

 In 2019, the Land Restoration Fund (LRF) pilot projects program allocated $5 million in funding for two grant streams: Kickstarting the Market and Catalysing Action.
 These projects aimed to expand the scope of Queensland’s carbon farming industry through market development and on-ground projects.

 The pilot projects provided the LRF with valuable insights into blue carbon, beef herd method aggregation, First Nations engagement in carbon projects and development of new environmental credits, including Cassowary Credits.
-The LRF is continuing to work with four of the Catalysing Action projects to capture co-benefit outcomes from projects generating Australian Carbon Credit Units (ACCUs).
+The LRF is continuing to work with the six Catalysing Action projects to capture co-benefit outcomes from projects generating Australian Carbon Credit Units (ACCUs).

 Kickstarting the Market grants program